rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 Terraform will first delete the resouce and create a new resouce.
 This can be seen in the terminal with `-+` symbol.
 This type of Infrastructure is called **Immutable Infrastructure**.

+To completely remove the infrastructure run `terraform destroy` command.
+This will show the execution plan as well which can be seen with `-` symbol.

+### Providers

+On running `terraform init`, terraform downloads & installs plugins for the providers used within the configuration.